Joshhhuaaa/EnhancedSCDAOnline/README.md

 Currently, Leaderboards and Squads have not been implemented due to not having an account system in place.

 > [!IMPORTANT]
-> If you downloaded Enhanced SCDA Online v2.2 before November 14th, 2024, you'll need to redownload the game to reconnect to the online servers, as the custom server has moved to a new address.
+> If you downloaded Enhanced SCDA Online v2.2 before November 14th, 2024, you'll need to redownload the game to reconnect to the online servers, as the custom server has moved to a new domain.